This Bacon and Swiss Quiche is a great addition to your breakfast or brunch menu. It’s full of bacon and cheesy goodness and sure to please any crowd.

 This Bacon and Swiss Quiche is my take on the Quiche Lorraine.
 It’s similar to the quiche that I had growing up for holiday breakfasts.
 We always had quiche and sticky buns for breakfast Christmas morning but quiche doesn’t have to be reserved for a special holiday.

-Before we get to the recipe, lets talk about this little blog of mine.
+Before we get to the recipe, let’s talk about this little blog of mine.
 This week I’ll be celebrating What The Fork Food Blog’s one year anniversary.
 Yep, I’ve been around for a year!
 And we’ll be CELEBRATING.
 Because, anything that I’ve stuck with for a year (or more) deserves to be celebrated.
-Since it’s a celebration, there will be CAKE and, of course, an awesome giveaway.
-So make sure you come back on Thursday to celebrate with me.
-You can always sign up for email notifications to help you remember 😉

 Bacon Swiss Quiche

 - 1 gluten-free pie crust, par baked*

 - In a large bowl, mix together the eggs, milk and salt.
 In a separate small bowl, combine the swiss cheese and flour until the cheese is coated.
 Mix the cheese and bacon into the egg mixture and pour into the par-baked pie crust.

 - Bake at 350 degrees for 45 minutes to an hour or until the center is set.
 Oven temperatures vary which is why there is a range for the cooking times.
 In my oven, the quiche takes about 50-55 minutes.

 I used the Pillsbury gluten free pastry dough found in the refrigerated section at my grocery store. br]

 Directions for my par-baked crust can be found [here .